How to make an energy-efficient choice

 The considerations above should help you find a great appliance.
 But we’ve also got some tips for buying specific types of appliances:

 Freezers: Chest freezers are more energy efficient than upright freezers because of the airtight seal on the lid.
-Additionally, if you have a power outage, chest freezers will keep food frozen for 2-3 days, while uprights might only last 1 day.
+Additionally, if you have a power outage, chest freezers may keep food frozen for 2-3 days, while uprights might only last 1 day.

 Refrigerators: Avoid refrigerators with ice and water dispensers built into the door.
 They use more energy.